Skip to main content

 #

 When writing, bytes are copied into the buffer until it fills, at which point the buffer flushes to the file via the interface and the buffer pointer resets to the 0 index.
-Writing continues as many times as needed and a flush will write any remaining partially filled buffer to the file.
+Writing continues as many times as needed and a final flush will write any remaining partially filled buffer to the file.
 This is why you don’t forget to flush2.

 const std = @import("std");